 Nurses themselves also contributed to the development of nursing as a profession, often building on their wartime experience.
-Among the nurses who became renowned for their wartime contributions were Munire İsmail, Kerime Salahur, Nesime Ahmed Dölen and Safiye Hüseyin Elbi.
-All were nurse volunteers in Balkan wars and/or WWI who were considered among the leaders of nursing during the beginning of the Republic period.
-Safiye Hüseyin Elbi, in particular, is a remarkable figure and exemplifies not only this group of eminent nurses, but also the ways in which volunteering with the Red Crescent during the Balkan wars—and later during the First World War—streamlined entry into the nursing profession.
+Among the nurses who became renowned for their wartime contributions were Munire İsmail, Kerime Salahur, Nesime Ahmed Dölen, and Safiye Hüseyin Elbi.
+All were nurse volunteers in the Balkan Wars and/or WWI who were considered among the leaders of nursing during the beginning of the Republic period.
+Safiye Hüseyin Elbi, in particular, is a remarkable figure and exemplifies not only this group of eminent nurses, but also the ways in which volunteering with the Red Crescent during the Balkan Wars—and later during the First World War—streamlined entry into the nursing profession.

 Elbi was the daughter of an Ottoman naval officer delegate in England.
 She was educated as a child in Europe and was one of the first graduating nurses with a diploma who volunteered to care for the wounded in the Balkan Wars, serving as a chief nurse on the Red Crescent’s hospital ship.
 In 1925, she opened a nursing school, where she served as a teacher while also volunteering for various public associations, including the Red Crescent Society.
 She was also one of the founders of the Women’s People Party, which fought for Turkish women’s rights, becoming a role model as she encouraged women to integrate themselves into the wider social life of the country.
-She advanced the nursing profession and its role in advancing healthcare policy through her involvement in national and international congresses that promoted the status of nursing and its role in advancing healthcare policy, becoming a symbol and a role model in nursing during the transitional time between Ottoman Empire to the emerging of the Republic.
+She advanced the nursing profession and its role in advancing healthcare policy through her involvement in national and international congresses that promoted the status of nursing and its role in advancing healthcare policy, becoming a symbol and a role model in nursing during the transitional time between Empire and the emerging Republic.

+The legacy of the late Ottoman era for modern nursing in the Republic

+The first president of the Republic of Turkey, Mustafa Kemal Paşa (Atatürk), after the founding of the Republic in 1923, established equal legal rights for women.
+Building on the changes in nursing instituted during the late Ottoman era, during the early years of the Republic modern nursing schools gradually opened in the country, reaching 300 schools by the 1990s.
+The length of formal nursing education increased from a five-month course offered during WWI to two-and-a-half years in 1920 to four years in 1957.
+In 1930, 202 registered nurses were qualified in Turkey (28 nurses per 10,000 population).
+By 1957, their numbers increased to 930 nurses per 10,000 population.
+Today, there are an estimated 70,138 undergraduate nurses, 5,262 masters level nurses and 1,957 doctor nursing graduate in Turkey.
+All nursing education, including specialized training in multiple clinical disciplines, is provided at universities and higher education colleges.

 Conclusions